Know your options for Medicare plans in Louisiana, whether you’re looking for Original Medicare or Medicare Advantage.

 Medicare Part D is offered by private insurance but is regulated by Medicare.
 Part D can be purchased as a stand-alone PDP or as part of a Medicare Advantage Plan (MA-PD).

-Currently, there are 20 stand-alone PDPs in Louisiana.
-Seven of the stand-alone plans and 37 Medicare Advantage Plans with prescription drug coverage participate in the Senior Savings Model, which lowers the cost of insulin out of pocket.
+Currently, there are 21 stand-alone PDPs in Louisiana.
+Eight of the stand-alone plans and 37 Medicare Advantage Plans with prescription drug coverage participate in the Senior Savings Model, which lowers the cost of insulin out of pocket.

 Who Part D plans are best for: PDPs are always best even if you don’t take any medications.
-If you do not enroll when becoming eligible, you will be penalized for every month you do not have a plan.
+If you do not enroll when becoming eligible, you will be penalized for every month you do not have one.

 |Plan name||Monthly premium||Yearly drug and premium cost||Deductible|